Make sure you tie this in with our blog on how often you need to post on social media

 One of the biggest problems small businesses, micro businesses and startups have with social media is spreading their resources too thinly.
 People set branded accounts on several social media platforms and try and cover all bases, but end up failing at getting results on any at all because their efforts aren’t targeted.
 If you are a one or two person business where social media is a small fraction of your job role, it’s a much better strategy to concentrate all your efforts on one or two platforms that best reflect what your brand is about and build up a following there.

-So which ones should you choose?
+So which social media platforms should you choose for your business?
 I’ll run down the pros and cons of picking a particular platform over another.

 the demographics of facebook users are much more uniformly spread across age ranges than other social media